-Avoid Shower Leaks – Ultimate Guide to Shower Membrane Waterproofing
+Avoid Shower Leaks – THE Shower Membrane Waterproofing Guide (for 2018)

 A new approach

 Engineers of shower systems realized that the old system needed to be replaced so they set out to develop a waterproof shower membrane for tiling; a layer between the wall surface and the tile that would decouple the tile layer and protect the wall from moisture.